Our blogger, interior designer Carey Maloney, and his partner Hermes Mallea, an architect, are principals in the M (Group).

 Maintenance with textiles is always a big concern.
 Moths are the enemy—they can decimate a chunk of rug in days.
 And sunlight (rotate annually!).
 Today’s super duper vacuum cleaners are too efficient.
 Only use the flat sucker side, NOT the rotary brush thing… Way too abrasive.
 I finally ordered an old fashioned, non-electric carpet sweeper for our old rugs and banished the Electrolux.

-This website gives some good advice – check it out.
+gives some good advice – check it out.

 Our dining room in the country has a big sisal rug covering the room and a 19th-century Tibetan rug on top of that.
 The sisal allowed us to fit into a big bay window and fill the room.
 The Tibetan is eye candy.
 This is also the MOST IMPRACTICAL rug ever.
 Every time he sees me, Nader says, “You can return it”.
 Very old and very fragile and VERY wonderful.
 Butterflies and ‘pop’ flowers surrounded by cloud motifs.
 I love this rug but it tears if you look at it.
 Only a designer could live with it.